joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

     _currentFilters.push(currentFilter);

-Next, the code assigns the array of filters to the display object’s `filters` property, which actually applies the filters to the image:
+Next, the code assigns the array of filters to the display object's `filters` property, which actually applies the filters to the image:

     _currentTarget.filters = _currentFilters;

-Finally, since this most recently added filter is still the “working” filter, it shouldn’t be permanently applied to the display object, so it is removed from the `_currentFilters` array:
+Finally, since this most recently added filter is still the "working" filter, it shouldn't be permanently applied to the display object, so it is removed from the `_currentFilters` array:

     _currentFilters.pop();

-Removing this filter from the array doesn’t affect the filtered display object, because a display object makes a copy of the filters array when it is assigned to the `filters` property, and it uses that internal array rather than the original one.
-For this reason, any changes that are made to the array of filters don’t affect the display object until the array is assigned to the display object’s `filters` property again.
+Removing this filter from the array doesn't affect the filtered display object, because a display object makes a copy of the filters array when it is assigned to the `filters` property, and it uses that internal array rather than the original one.
+For this reason, any changes that are made to the array of filters don't affect the display object until the array is assigned to the display object's `filters` property again.

 </div>